mostrovski/letDEbeEN/README.md

 - a relevant example in German.

 I believe these data are essential for *learning* the word.
-Therefore, my app instantly shows them all for every entry once it's opened - no extra clicks.
+Therefore, my app instantly shows them all for every opened entry - no extra clicks.

 ## Functionality